Larger Quantities, Lower Prices

 - Latin Name-Carex Deflexa Hardy Zone- 5-8 Mature Height-2ft Sun Or Shade- Full Sun

-Northern Privet Shrub are known as hedges and are commonly referred to as privet hedges.
+Northern Privet Shrub is known as hedges and is commonly referred to as privet hedges.
 They are used in landscaping.
-Privet hedges can turn out to be semi-green, deciduous or evergreen, the differences are brought about by the variety you plant and the zone in which you stay.
+Privet hedges can turn out to be semi-green, deciduous or evergreen; the differences are brought about by the variety you plant and the zone in which you stay.

-Having in mind that the plant bears some blackberries, it helps one identify it easily because this is not a common color for any shrub berry to have.
+Having in mind that the plant bears some blackberries, it helps one identify it quickly because this is not a typical color for any shrub berry to have.
 However, these kinds of shrubs are grown primarily for the dense foliage that they provide whenever they are pruned into hedges.

-The dense foliage together with their height makes them have a good privacy when it is summer and most people are more active in their backyards.
+The dense foliage together with their height makes them have good privacy when it is summer, and most people are more active in their backyards.
 The following are different types of privet shrubs.
-Note that a shrub might be cold hardy to a zone 5, but it does not mean that it is always green in that zone.
+Note that a bush might be cold hardy to a zone 5, but it does not mean that it is always green in that zone.

 2. Golden privet has a genus name as Ligustrum Ovalifolium Aureum.
 It does well in zones 5 to 8.
 It has a height of 8 to 10 feet.

 3. Golden Vicary.
 Its genus name is Ligustrum Vicary.
 It does well in zones of 5 to 7.
 It has a height of 6 to 12 feet and can spread 7 to 10 feet wide.

 4. Border Privet.
 Its genus name is Ligustrum Obtusifolium.
 It does well in zones of 3 to 7.
 It can attain a height of 10 to 12 feet and spread 12 to 15 feet wide.

 It is good if you shear the bushes immediately after they have flowered.
 Later, you can shear them four or three time when it is summer.
 Privet shrub will become bushier and then fill in better when they are pruned well and frequently.